Ryan1729/aspect-aspic/design/Design.md

 ### Problems with this idea

 There does not seem to be anything to damage things.
 Besides the player I suppose?
 What does that say about the player?
 Minecraft has a similar thing going on where a forset has rested in possibility space undisturbed until you walk by and the lava lights the whole thing on fire.
 Similarly you walk by causing a wolf to spawn and attack an also freshly spawned sheep.
 You the player are a source of suffering.
-In this hypothetical game though, at least you only would be activly doing the damaging, rather than merely causing suffering by forcing the world to exist.
+In this hypothetical game though, at least you only would be actively doing the damaging, rather than merely causing suffering by forcing the world to exist.

+### Try Again

+The goal and mechanics seem alright so far but as mentioned above that attempt had some problems.
+So your goal as the player is to make something using all the different aspects at once.
+What are some interesting ways to make that non-trivial?
+Making some n-1 combinations completly impossible seems to be wasting the possibility space.
+But maybe that's a price worth paying?
+If we're going to make some of the n choose n-1 possibilities impossible then shoulod there be a nice pattern to which one are impossible?
+Or would it be interesting to embrace "dumb" reasons for things to not work?
+Real life is complicated in ways that don't obviously fit into nice patterns.

+For example:
+* ~~Someone has an idea and starts feverishly working then goes to the bathroom and realizes that the idea they had won't work but another one will!~~ This isn't a great example because it happens at a particular time and place, rather than being a set of rules/laws.

+* [Arrow function syntax in javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions#Syntax) particularly when returning an object literal.
+This is a better example because it arises within a set of rules, in particular one created by humans.
+Can this somehow be made to fit in a nice pattern?